Winchester Mystery House, San Jose, CA

 We were on hand last Friday to witness a rare event at Winchester: The Friday the 13th Bell Ringing.
 Sarah Winchester was obsessed with the number 13 and used it throughout her ever-growing house, from the number of ceiling panels in certain rooms to jewels in windows to hooks in closets and more.
 In honor of that tradition, the Winchester Mystery House marks every Friday the 13th by ringing its bell 13 times at 1:00pm--or 13:00 by military time.

-Being that this Friday the 13th happened to fall on Halloween, the mood was especially spooky, and house was lovingly decorated to reflect this!
+Being that this Friday the 13th happened to fall on Halloween month, the mood was especially spooky, and house was lovingly decorated to reflect this!

 The Mansion Tour